 An apostolate of the Benedictine monastic communities of Portsmouth and Saint Louis Abbeys, the Portsmouth Institute for Faith and Culture is a center for Catholic scholarship and evangelization.
-The Portsmouth Institute explores Catholic thought and promotes the renewal of Christian culture by articulating the nexus between faith and reason, religion and public life, and Catholic principle and practice.
+The Portsmouth Institute explores Catholic thought and promotes the restoration of Christian culture by articulating the nexus between faith and reason, religion and public life, and Catholic principle and practice.
 Our work focuses on four essential activities:

 • Student Formation: